 Although floor coatings will keep your floors cleaner than they would be otherwise, it’s natural for dirt and grime to accumulate on surfaces over time.
 Left alone, this buildup of dirt and grime will shorten the lifespan of your floor coating, as when there is traffic over it, the dirt makes that impact more abrasive to the coating.
 Cleaning your floor coating of any dirt, grime, and other such debris will limit potential abrasion.
 Sweeping your floors with a brush every so often will keep your floors cleaner and prevent buildup, especially during the winter months when de-icing agents can be tracked in in addition to the normal dirt and grime.

-We don’t recommend that you use household soaps or detergents to clean your floor coatings, as these can leave a film behind that can be difficult to remove.
+With our floor care instructions we don’t recommend that you use household soaps or detergents to clean your floor coatings, as these can leave a film behind that can be difficult to remove.
 Additionally, film left by household cleaners can become slick when wet, which will attract debris to your floors.
 We also don’t recommend the use of citrus cleaners, floor strippers, or chemical de-greasers that can be corrosive, since these can damage your floor coatings, if they’re allowed to sit on your floors.
 Instead, we recommend that you use a PH neutral cleaner mixed with water to clean your floors with.